North Carolina Sexual Abuse Lawsuits

 In 2019 North Carolina took great strides to update and better its sexual abuse and assault civil statute of limitations laws.
 Previously set at age 21, or 3 years after discovery, North Carolina’s new legislation moved the age to 28.
 The new law also added a 2-year extension from criminal conviction of a perpetrator for a related felony sexual offense.
 While North Carolina does have a common law discovery rule, it is very narrow in scope and has yet to be applied successfully to a childhood sexual abuse claim.

-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave North Carolina a Civil SOL Age Cap score of 2, on a 1-5 scale, where 5 is the highest.
-A score of 2 is defined as a civil SOL age cap between 26 and 34 years old for survivors.
-Additionally, Child USA gave North Carolina a related SOL Revival Law score of 3 on the same 1-5 scale.
-A score of 3 is defined as a revival window or revival up to age 30-54, for claims against perpetrators and private organizations.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave North Carolina a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap of age 34 and younger for survivors.
+Additionally, Child USA gave North Carolina a related SOL Revival Law letter grade of C on the same A-F scale.
+A letter grade of C is defined as a revival window or revival up to age 30-54, and the law is not explicitly for claims against all types of defendants.

 If you or someone you love was sexually abused or assaulted in North Carolina, contact us now.
 Due to North Carolina’s current laws, those sexually abused as a minor could still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.